Cubberd History, Family Crest & Coats of Arms

 Early Origins of the Cubberd family

-The surname Cubberd was first found in Norfolk, where Geoffrey Cobet and Roger Cobet were both listed in the Hundredorum Rolls
+The surname Cubberd was first found in Norfolk, where Geoffrey Cobet and Roger Cobet were both listed in the Hundredorum Rolls of 1273.

 Important Dates for the Cubberd family

 This web page shows only a small excerpt of our Cubberd research.
-Another 153 words (11 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubberd History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubberd History in all our PDF Extended History products and printed products wherever possible.

 Cubberd Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Cubberd has been recorded under many different variations, including Cubitt, Cowbitt, Cobbett, Cubyt, Cubbert, Cubit and many more.

 Early Notables of the Cubberd family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Cubberd Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cubberd Notables in all our PDF Extended History products and printed products wherever possible.